agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::warning

-Only relevant for States with a `boolean` as value type.
+Only relevant for States that have a `boolean` as a value type.

 :::